aiven/aiven-docs/docs/platform/howto/billing-aws-marketplace-subscription.md

 1. Search for \"Aiven Managed Database Services\" on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-vylwtm6t2c7fk).
-    This page contains information about all of Aiven\'s services and how the marketplace subscription works.
+    This page contains information about all of Aiven's services and how the marketplace subscription works.
 Click the **View purchase options** button on this page.